Thinking Through "Euphoria" Season 1, Episode 3: “Made You Look”

 What follows is some of Zendaya’s best acting to date.
 She oscillates between pointed anger and pure shock before finally crumbling into a teary mess.
 Rue blames Fez for ruining her life, and she claws at his door between sobs.
 It’s the kind of performance that goes into someone’s Emmy reel (this episode won’t be eligible until the 2020 race).
 Or, until then, the Golden Globes.

-Screaming, illicit behavior, and a breakout showing from an underrated performer?
+Screaming, illicit behaviour, and a breakout showing from an underrated performer?
 This has the Hollywood Foreign Press Association written all over it.

 Advertisement